JPeterMugaas/efxc2/README.md

 is described as "A wine-runnable version of Microsofts Shader Compiler fxc" and is available at [https://github.com/mozilla/fxc2](https://github.com/mozilla/fxc2).
 Unfortunately, fxc2 does not appear to be maintained and I have encountered quite a few issues using that program.
-I needed a .HLSL (High-level shader language) compiler that was open-source and would adequately fulfill my needs.
-So I decided to make my own modifications to the original fxc2 source-code including a pull request, [https://github.com/mozilla/fxc2/pull/3](https://github.com/mozilla/fxc2/pull/3) into my own enhanced program (efxc2).
+I needed a High-Level Shader Language (HLSL) compiler that was open-source.
+So I made my own modifications to the original fxc2 source-code including a pull request, [https://github.com/mozilla/fxc2/pull/3](https://github.com/mozilla/fxc2/pull/3) into my own enhanced program (efxc2).

-This program works by using the d3dcompiler_47.dll included in Windows using the API as described by:
+This program works by using the d3dcompiler_47.dll included in Windows using the Application Programing Interface (API) as described by:

 [https://learn.microsoft.com/en-us/windows/win32/api/d3dcompiler/](https://learn.microsoft.com/en-us/windows/win32/api/d3dcompiler/)

 ## Usage:

-This program aims to be compatible with the syntax used by Microsoft's *Effect-Compiler Tool* (fxc).
+This program is compatible with the syntax used by Microsoft's *Effect-Compiler Tool* (fxc).
 That program is documented at:

 [https://learn.microsoft.com/en-us/windows/win32/direct3dtools/fxc](https://learn.microsoft.com/en-us/windows/win32/direct3dtools/fxc)

 ## Installing the Downloaded Program

-Simply open the .ZIP file and extract the files to a directory of your choice.
+Open the .ZIP file and extract the files to a directory of your choice.

 ## Building and Installing This Program